-The school will communicate with parents through the regular use of progress reports, weekly bulletins, Student Organizer/Reading Passport (lower ES), letters, parent/teacher/student conferences, student led conferences, the school website, SMS, e-mail and contact by telephone.
+The school will communicate with parents through the regular use of progress reports, weekly bulletins, letters, parent/teacher/student conferences, student-led conferences, the school website, SMS, e-mail and NIS - Elementary School Handbook - 19th Edition - June 2021 contact by telephone.
 Parents also have access to all bulletins, letters, attendance information and grades via PowerSchool.

-We believe that parental support, commitment, and involvement in school life are directly linked to our students' level of achievement.
+We believe that parental support, commitment, and involvement in school life are directly linked to our student's level of achievement.
 It is also paramount to the success of our institution and to the way that our students view their school.
 A successful partnership is based on a true, open, trusting, partnership between home and school.